DaveyWood/meh/README.md

-# Redux TodoMVC Example
+# TodoMVC Example

-This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project template was copied from redux/examples.

 ## Available Scripts